 Since 2013 a special tax on pension income shall be paid.
 It is 6% on pension income exceeding the limit of 45,000 euro/year.
 It is part of the state income tax.
-Since 2017 the limit is 47,000 euro/year and the tax rate 5.85%.

 2.6.6 Exemptions

 Earned incomes are widely subject to tax.
 The most important exemptions are: